9RAR

 • any associated items that are deemed to be of historical importance.

-Ninth Battalions Museum
+9th Battalions Museum

-The main aims of the Museum are:-
+The main aims of the Ninth Battalions Museum are:-

 * to preserve and maintain the objects and artifacts of those members of all Infantry Units with the numeral “9” in its title,